phrutis/bip39scan.com/README.md

 For anonymity, use your BTC address instead of a nickname.<br>
 Use your address, 70% will be paid to it<hr>

+**What path do clients search for?**

+The client uses a multipath.
+The search is performed on 7 pathes at once. <br>
+That's why the search speed is 30% lower than the nominal one.<br>
+This is 7 times faster than going through the same thing 7 times!<hr>

 **How to search by nickname?**

 You can use a nickname in the pool.
 Use xx -u Yournick --bloom 2048M<br>